 Although the ARCAD online short circuit calculator doesn't currently calculate unbalanced faults all in one run, you can still use it to resolve positive, negative and zero sequence SC MVA required to determine total line-to-ground MVAF and IF at point of fault.
 All you need is to develop hierarchical trees representing positive, negative and zero sequence networks of your power distribution system, program them into the calculator to determine the respective sequence short circuit MVA at prospective fault points.
-Short circuit current values for balanced three phase bolted fault as well as for unbalanced line-to-ground, line-to-phase etc. faults can be determined by substituting these calculated SC MVA values into the MVA to kA converter.
+Short circuit current values for balanced three phase bolted fault as well as for unbalanced line-to-ground, line-to-phase etc. faults can be determined by converting the calculated SC MVA values to kA units.

 The example below shows the technology behind solving single phase to ground fault using the MVA method.
 Figure 1 represent one line (part a) and MVA diagram (part b) of simple power distribution system.